On Parole For Life, Walker Carries Responsibility to Succeed

 Today, Tommy Lowmon, City of Blackshear’s Hometown Manager and Economic

 Development Director, sits behind his desk in an office located just inside City Hall.
 Numerous awards and certificates highlighting his career achievements and successes decorate the wall to his right.
 But life hasn’t always been this promising for Lowmon.

 In spite of all the progress Lowmon has made over the past several years, he’s not blinded by the bright lights of his personal successes.
-He believes it’s important to give back through service to his community and he’s also sharing his story with other men who find themselves facing similar legal challenges through the faith-based program, Men of the Way Ministries.
+He believes it’s important to give back through service to his community and he’s also sharing his story with other men who find they face similar legal challenges, through the faith-based program, Men of the Way Ministries.

 “I tell them that this is possible.
 A lot of them don’t believe that it’s possible.
 I tell any guys looking to apply for a pardon, just keep the faith because it can happen," said Lowmon.
 He went on to say, “With this pardon, the sky’s the limit.”

 In FY 2014, the State Board of Pardons and Paroles reviewed over 1,040 pardon applications.
 Of that number, approximately 980 were granted.
 A pardon is an order of official forgiveness and is granted to those individuals who have maintained a good reputation in their community following the completion of their sentence(s).
 It does not expunge, remove or erase the crime from an individual’s record.
 It may serve as a means for a petitioner to advance in employment or education.

 For more information on pardons, restoration of rights or the State Board of Pardons and Paroles please visit our website at pap.georgia.gov.

 Parolee continues to give....